yoyossy/puppet-sandbox__elasticdog/ansible/docsite/rst/patterns.rst

 is an excellent way to track changes to your inventory and host variables.

 .. versionadded:: 0.5
-   If you ever have two python interpreters on a system, set a variable called 'ansible_python_interpreter' to the Python interpreter path you would like to use.
+   If you ever have two python interpreters on a system, or your Python version 2 interpreter is not found at /usr/bin/python, set an inventory variable called 'ansible_python_interpreter' to the Python interpreter path you would like to use.

 .. seealso::